Edna Manley: Professional life 1950s

 Edna Manley promoted the development of Jamaican art as a teacher, coordinator and patron and contributed in the founding of the Jamaica school of art and craft in 1950.
 Although the 1950s and 1960s were less active years for Edna Manley, she produced a few works.
 National Gallery of Jamaica In 1951, Edna Manley was tasked her first public commission which involved the creation of a crucifix for the all saints Anglican church in downtown Kingston, The crucifix was devoted in commemoration of Joseph Francis an elder of the church on 10 December 1951.
 The sculpture of these years were subsequently secluded pieces and usually they were commissioned work.

 The year of 1952 was spent tussling with ideas for a competition in Britain for a monument to the unknown political prisoner.
 In May she began a small carving, the carving in fact a preparatory carving in the true sense and was quite independent of the ideas for the monument.
 The Secret is a charismatic work in which is in smaller format and has a basic idea of night.
-Moreover, from this period is a small satin wood plaque, designed to fit into the center of a gramophone cabinet this commission came from Noel Coward.
+Moreover, from this period is a small satin wood plaque, designed to fit into the center of a gramophone cabinet this commission came from Noël Coward.
 He had recognized a home on the north coast of the island.
 Its attitude is one significant to that of the secret but its subject, the two heads of a man and a woman, with hands raised in characteristics Manley gesture represents an intimate dialogue between the sexes.
 Edna Manley titled it the mountains.
 The exception of a small terracotta mountain woman dated 1956, no sculpture has surface from the period 1952 to 1958 although there is evidence that other terracottas from this period may exist.
 We also know that an exhibition of drawing was planned for the institute of Jamaica in 1954 but even this was cancelled because there was not enough new works to warrant the exhibition.
 Edna did take part in tercentenary exhibition held at the institution of Jamaica in November 1955.